karllabrador/aprilon/README.md

 ## Backstory

-Aprilon was once a gaming community that was founded in 2009, starting out with a simple Garry's Mod sandbox server.
+Aprilon was a gaming community that was founded in 2009, starting out with a simple Garry's Mod sandbox server.

-It further expanded into Team Fortress 2 and Minecraft in the later years, and the playerbase growth and community was strong.
+It further expanded into Team Fortress 2 and Minecraft in over the years, and the player base grew and community was strong.

-As personal interests in the management dwindled, community operations closed (for the second time hehe) in May 2015.
+As personal interests in the administration dwindled, community operations closed (for the second time hehe) in May 2015.

 The purpose of this app is act as a legacy to the community history, where I show my thanks to those who contributed to the project in development, management and moderation.